4 tax breaks that reduce in-home senior care expenses

 How to save money when hiring a senior caregiver to provide private duty care for a loved one

 To determine which tax breaks you may qualify for, you first need to determine who the employer is.
-(Note that this different from child care tax breaks, where there is no question who the employer is the family.)
-In most cases, the employer for senior care is the person receiving care or their spouse.
-However, its also possible for an adult relative (often a child) to be considered the employer.
+(Note that this different from child care tax breaks, where there is no question that the family is the employer).
+In most cases, the employer of a senior caregiver is the person receiving care or their spouse.
+However, it's also possible for an adult relative (often a child) to be considered the employer - especially if the elderly person is living in their home.

 Lets take a look at the tax breaks associated with each employment scenario.